Syncert/CS-330_Computer-Graphics-and-Visualization/README.md

 The newest development strategy I used in this course was tweaking values.
 The Graphics Computing process has a lot of rendering steps that lend themselves to experimentation.
 I regularly found myself altering the vertex and indice calculation steps of a Mesh, or changing the orientation of objects in their x, y, z coordinates.
 Additionally the lighting calculations were a lot of fun to experiment with.

 *How did iteration factor into your development?*
 Iteration was a weekly process within this course.
 I found that with the graphics rendering pipeline the best way to learn was to break everything down into the smallest steps possible and build iteratively.
-I spent many 3-6 hour codding sessions going step-by-step to avoid simple mistakes.
+I spent many 3-6 hour coding sessions going step-by-step to avoid simple mistakes.

 *How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?*
 My approach to development evolved a lot during this course.
 The focus on Program Organization and Modularization really helped me evolve.
 It's extremely advantageous to have a program organized in a manner that adding or removing resources and functionality is straightforward.
 I learned to think "A place for a process" instead of grouping a lot of functionality in singular areas.